auth0-samples/auth0-angularjs-samples/04-Calling-an-API/README.md

-# Auth0 AngularJS Authorization
+# Auth0 AngularJS Calling an API

-This sample demonstrates how to include user authorization in an AngularJS application with Auth0.
+This sample demonstrates how to make secure calls to an API after authenticating a user with Auth0.
 The sample get its dependencies from npm and a small Node.js server is provided to run the application.

 ## Getting Started